koushik369mondal/WanderLust/README.md

 - Write clean, well-commented code
 - Follow existing code style and conventions
 - Test your changes locally
+- Consider the complexity level when creating Issues/PRs

 ### 3. Commit Your Changes